 The first book to shed light on this new and uncharted era of Islamist pluralism in the Middle East and North Africa, Young Islam uncovers the rivalries that are redefining the next generation of political Islam.

-Avi Max Spiegel is assistant professor of political science and international relations at the University of San Diego and associated fellow at the Robert S. Strauss Center for International Security and Law at the University of Texas at Austin.
+Avi Max Spiegel is associate professor of political science and international relations at the University of San Diego.

 "This book offers a fascinating look at the competition between different Islamist groups in Morocco.
 Spiegel presents a rich political narrative, but also a nicely textured look at the lived experience of Islamist political participation by young Moroccans."--Marc Lynch, WashingtonPost.com's Monkey Cage blog